Android and Symbian Aplication

 What are you doing to help your app reach a global audience?

 You have read this article Google Play / Promo Graphics with the title .
-You can bookmark this page URL http://azaquery.blogspot.com/2012/12/localize-your-promotional-graphics-on.html.
+You can bookmark this page URL https://azaquery.blogspot.com/2012/12/localize-your-promotional-graphics-on.html.
 Thanks!

 Tuesday, December 11, 2012